jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/RTC/Calendar_demo/readme.txt

   Select LXTAL as RTC clock source.
 And the HyperTerminal should be connected to the evaluation board via COM1.

-  After start-up, the program checks whether the BKP data register is written in a key value or not.
+  After start-up, get key value from BKP data register or bit RTCSRC in backup domain control register.
+If the value is correct, the program will ask to set the time on the Hyperterminal.

-  The register has not yet been programmed when the program is executed for the first time.
-At this time, the RTC will be configured.
-The user will be asked to set the date and time on the HyperTerminal.
-And the calendar will be displayed on the LCD.
+If the value is correct, by the Hyperterminal set time, the calendar will be displayed on the Hyperterminal.

-  If a power on reset or an external reset occurs, and the BKP domain is not reset.
-RTC does not need to be configured and the value of the calendar will be continued with the value before reset.

-  Press the USER key, all LEDs will be toggle after 10s.
+  The RTC module is in the Backup domain, and is not reset by the system reset.

   P2 and P3 must be fitted to the EXMC port.